ceford/cefjdemos-data-jdm-user-en/articles/fields/adding-custom-fields-number-field.md

 Data entry: simply type in the value you want.
 This example is the boiling point of Argon:

 ![Number field data entry](../../../en/images/fields/fields-number-data-entry.png)

+**Beware:** if the number you enter is outside the minimum and maximum range set in the field creation options a browser hover label will tell you so but the information provided is not enforced.
+You can enter a number outside the range and it will be accepted.

 ## Data Display